 for dinner we had fried pancakes rolled up with scallions and braised beef. i also had some yin-er soup (snow fungus with lotus seed soup).

-back at home, i finished episode 4 of mare of easttown and went back to my legend of the seeker episodes. i left the gold nugget oranges for my mother, brought back the clementines, which were pretty sweet as well.
+i finished episode 4 of mare of easttown and went back to my legend of the seeker episodes. i left the gold nugget oranges for my mother, brought back the clementines, which were pretty sweet as well.